 How can you save on ASHP running costs?

-You can also follow the below steps to increase the efficiency of your air source heat pump.
+You can follow the below steps to increase the efficiency of your air source heat pump and therefore minimise the costs of running your system.

 - Install double or triple glazing windows to prevent heat loss

-- Install cavity wall insulation to stop heat from escaping through your walls
+- Install cavity wall insulation (if your property has cavity walls) to stop heat from escaping through your walls

 - Have loft insulation installed to restrict heat loss through your roof

-- Keep windows closed as much as possible to avoid drafts
+- Keep windows closed as much as possible to avoid heat loss

-- Change to a cheaper electricity supplier or install a solar PV system
+- Shop around for a cheaper electricity supplier or install a solar panels

 - Fit bigger radiators